Fatdevil/GolfIQ-YOLO/docs/course-bundle.md

 * `GET /bundle/index` – lists available bundles with `bbox`, `updatedAt`, and `approx` counts.
 ETag is a SHA-256 of the payload and cache-control is `public, max-age=600`.
 * `GET /bundle/course/demo_sunrise` – serves the bundle contract with `ttlSec` sourced from configuration.
 ETags/Cache-Control mirror the existing implementation.

+In QA builds the AR HUD offers a long-press gesture on the course mini-map to drop a manual pin using the current GPS fix.
+The gesture is gated by `rc.green.pinDrop.enabled` and suppressed automatically when `hud.tournamentSafe` (or the legacy `tournamentSafe`) is enabled.

 ## Size targets and caching